edhamma/saints/saints.rst

 Dipa Ma was following the instructions of her teacher to develop psychic powers, but she thought that it was not appropriate to make use of them.
-The manifestation of psychic powers can very easily take on the air of a circus performance, and the importance of enlightenment can get lost After mastering all of the powers, she renounced all of them except the power of *metta.
+The manifestation of psychic powers can very easily take on the air of a circus performance, and the importance of enlightenment can get lost.
+After mastering all of the powers, she renounced all of them except the power of *metta.
 Metta* is the development of a profound feeling of unconditional love.
 One of the reasons that Dipa Ma was such an